 Stewarding a safe community and learning environment is of core importance to faculty and staff.
 Resources for safety, emergency preparedness, sexual assault prevention, Title IX, and nondiscrimination are made accessible to students through this online resource and during (Re)Orientation and Sacred Assembly at the beginning of each academic year.

 In the case of emergency, call 911.
 You may report to any faculty/staff member or to a Safety or Title IX Coordinator.

 Heather Barnes |

-Institutional Support Manager, Campus Safety & Emergency Preparedness Coordinator
+Director of Institutional Support, Campus Safety & Emergency Preparedness Coordinator